Me & My Plural Husbands

 Kody might be too overwhelmed to snake the glob of gummy worms out of the toilet, hang with his fellow patriarchs, memorize D&C 132 (the polygamy revelation) or accomplish anything that builds his manly esteem, but when the cameras come around, he will probably explain, with tears in his eyes, what a joy it is to know he is doing God’s will and serving others.
 The other brother husbands can be trusted to swoon to the media over how liberating it is to have built-in childcare.

 My husbands are free to leave me of course.
 But if they do, they believe they will be tormented by the “buffetings of Satan” until they die, and then will burn in hell.
-They are reminded about this every Sunday, and they get examples of the horror that befell the husbands who ran away, so it is deeply ingrained in them that leaving is not worth it in the eternal scheme of things.
-Imagining the “buffetings of Satan” causes children to have nightmares and grown men to shake in their boots.
-Since Kody had to have deep convictions to even become a plural husband, he would know he has to endure to the end.
+They are reminded about this every Sunday, and they get examples of the horror that befell the other husbands who ran away, so it is deeply ingrained in them that leaving is not worth it in the eternal scheme of things.
+(Just imagining the “buffetings of Satan” causes children to have nightmares and grown men to shake in their boots.)
+Since Kody must have had deep convictions to even become a plural husband, he would know he has to endure to the end.
 After a lifetime of decisions and sacrifices made to prove his worthiness to God, why would he leave and throw it all away now?
 His brainwashed brain would not even consider it.

 Brainwashing Impairs Free Will